 Financial support package information can be found in our Admissions Newsletter, top of the third page.

 The funding package is usually enough to cover the needs of most students including international students.
 Some students may require additional funding for books, childcare, etc. If so, you may consider applying for financial aid through the UW's Office of Student Financial Aid or various other outside funding agencies.
 These sources are not generally available to international students.

-International applicants: In order to qualify for TA funding, a valid and non-expired speaking language exam must be taken (either TOEFLiBT or IELTS speaking portion) by the time of application submission.
+International applicants: In order to qualify for TA funding, a valid and non-expired speaking language exam must be taken (either TOEFLiBT, Duolingo, or IELTS speaking portion) by the time of application submission.
 More information and other options for language qualification can be found on conditions of appointments for TAs who are not U.S. citizens.
 Please also view the Section entitled "Graduate Application Questions" FAQ #43 below for additional information on language testing.
 If you receive an offer from the Department of Psychology, please return to the Application Checklist and complete item #3.

 Due to the highly competitive nature of our program, we do not allow enrollment deferments—new students must enter in the following September.

-The earliest you can apply would be when the application reopens around Labor Day (early September) and by the Thursday December 1, 2022 deadline.
+The earliest you can apply would be when the application reopens around Labor Day (early September) and by Friday, December 1, 2023 deadline.
 When admissions/recruitment season is closed, the application is unavailable and cannot be found as an option to select while logged into your applicant profile.